Breaking the cubic barrier in the Solovay-Kitaev algorithm: Introduction

-In the context of quantum computing, $A$ is interpreted as a gate set, and the Solovay-Kitaev algorithm is needed to approximate an arbitrary unitary operator $g \in \SU(d)$ (or more precisely $g \in \PU(d)$, which is nearly equivalent) in a fault-tolerant manner.
-Here, dense generation is the only known way to circumvent the problem that if $g$ is selected from a continuous family, then it cannot directly be fault-tolerant, because it cannot be protected from imprecision in its parameters.
-The theorem also provides an efficient gate-set independence result for the quantum computing model, because it provides a way to approximate any gate set $A$ with efficiently computable short words in any other gate set $\Delta$.
-In the context of group theory, the Solovay-Kitaev theorem is related to other results that quantify how quickly a finite set $A \subset G$ densely generates a Lie group $G$; see \Sec{ss:approx}.
+In the context of quantum computing, $A$ is interpreted as a gate set, and the Solovay--Kitaev algorithm is needed to approximate an arbitrary unitary operator $g \in \SU(d)$ (or more precisely $g \in \PU(d)$, which is nearly equivalent) in a fault-tolerant manner.
+Here, dense generation is the only known way to circumvent the problem that if $g$ is selected from a continuous family, then it cannot directly be fault tolerant, because it cannot be protected from imprecision in its parameters.
+The theorem also provides an efficient gate-set independence result for the quantum computing model, because it provides a way to approximate any gate set $A$ with efficiently computable short words in any other gate set $B$.
+In the context of group theory, the Solovay--Kitaev theorem is related to other results that quantify how quickly a finite set $A \subset G$ densely generates a Lie group $G$; see \Sec{ss:approx}.

-Different proofs of the Solovay-Kitaev theorem produce approximating words of length $O((\log 1/\eps)^\alpha)$ for different values of $\alpha$.
-(Note that the asymptotic bounds are usually only uniform in $\eps$; the specific constant and sometimes the exponent may depend on $d$ and $A$.)
-To our knowledge, the competitive word length bound in the general case in the existing literature is $O((\log 1/\eps)^\alpha)$ for any $\alpha > 3$, as established by Kitaev, Shen, and Vyalyi \cite[Thm.~8.5]{KSV:cqc}.
+Different proofs of the Solovay--Kitaev theorem produce approximating words of length $O(n^\alpha)$ for different values of $\alpha$.
+(Note that the asymptotic bounds are usually only uniform in $n$; the specific constant and sometimes the exponent may depend on $d$ and $A$.)
+To our knowledge, the competitive word length bound in the general case in the existing literature is $O(n^\alpha)$ for any $\alpha > 3$, as established by Kitaev, Shen, and Vyalyi \cite[Thm.~8.5]{KSV:cqc}.
 (See \Sec{ss:approx} concerning special gate sets.)

-Our main result is the following improvement to the algorithmic Solovay-Kitaev theorem for general gate sets.
+Our main result is the following improvement to the algorithmic Solovay--Kitaev theorem for general gate sets.